How Do I Create an LLC Subsidiary? (What You Need to Know)

 How Much Does It Cost to Set Up a Subsidiary LLC?

-There is no set answer for this question since the cost of setting up a subsidiary will vary depending on the state in which you incorporate.
-However, you can expect to pay between $100 and $1,000 in filing fees.
+To set up a subsidiary LLC you can expect to pay between $100 and $1,000 in filing fees.

 Can I Dissolve My Subsidiary LLC if Things Go Wrong?

-It's possible to dissolve a subsidiary LLC, but it's not always easy.
+You can dissolve a subsidiary LLC if things go wrong, but it's not always easy.

 How Do I Have Multiple Companies under One Parent LLC?

-You can create a subsidiary LLC to own another LLC.
+You can have multiple companies under one parent LLC if you create a subsidiary LLC to own another LLC.
 This is often done as a way to provide additional liability protection for the owners of the parent LLC.